mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 # MongoDB Atlas Digital-Twin Backend

-This folder contains all the MongoDB Atlas backend configuration files and will demonstrate how to set up the MongoDB Atlas backend and Digital-Twin Application.
+In order to the make the demo work end-to-end, you will need to set up the backend.
+Let's get started!

 ## Setup the MongoDB Atlas Backend